hynek/structlog/docs/loggers.rst

 Convenience Helpers
 -------------------

-To make the most common cases more convenient, there are helper functions for stdlib and Twisted:

-- :func:`structlog.stdlib.get_logger`
-- :func:`structlog.twisted.get_logger`

-For even more convenience and accessibility, structlog *ships* with the class :class:`~structlog.PrintLogger` because it's handy for both examples and in combination with tools like `runit <http://smarden.org/runit/>`_ or `stdout/stderr-forwarding <http://hynek.me/articles/taking-some-pain-out-of-python-logging/>`_.
+For convenience and accessibility, structlog *ships* with the class :class:`~structlog.PrintLogger` because it's handy for both examples and in combination with tools like `runit <http://smarden.org/runit/>`_ or `stdout/stderr-forwarding <http://hynek.me/articles/taking-some-pain-out-of-python-logging/>`_.

 Additionally -- but arguably mostly for my own unit testing convenience -- structlog also ships with a logger that just returns whatever it gets passed into it: :class:`~structlog.ReturnLogger`.